kluctl/kluctl/docs/commands.md

     -y, --yes                     Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.
     --dry-run                     Performs all kubernetes API calls in dry-run mode.
     --force-apply                 Force conflict resolution when applying.
-See documentation for details --replace-on-error            When patching an object fails, try to replace.
+See documentation for details --replace-on-error            When patching an object fails, try to replace it.
 See documentation for more details.
     --force-replace-on-error      Same as --replace-on-error, but also try to delete and re-create objects.
 See documentation for more details.
     --abort-on-error              Abort deploying when an error occurs instead of trying the remaining deployments